HonkingGoose/git-gosling/docs/advanced_topics/advanced_git_configuration.md

 ## Default branch for new repositories

 Starting with Git 2.28 you can set the default branch name.
-I recommend you use `main` as this is what GitHub will use by default later this year.
+I recommend you use `main` as this is what GitHub uses by default.

 To set the default branch name for new repositories do: